microbit-sam/microbit-docs/docs/ubit/serial.md

 The USB interface on the micro:bit is the [KL26Z](https://www.mbed.com/en/development/hardware/prototyping-production/daplink/daplink-on-kl26z/#Updating_your_DAPLink_firmware).

 !!! note
-    On Mac OSX and Linux Serial communication works out of the box, however on Windows an additional **[driver](https://developer.mbed.org/handbook/Windows-serial-configuration)** is required.
+    On macOS and Linux Serial communication works out of the box, however on Windows an additional **[driver](https://developer.mbed.org/handbook/Windows-serial-configuration)** is required.

 !!! warning